mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/self-managed/index.md

         └─Machine/d2iq--md-0-74c849dc8c-sqklv                           True                     13h
     ```

-1. Remove the bootstrap cluster, as the workload cluster is now self-managed:
+1. Remove the bootstrap cluster, if desired, as the workload cluster is now self-managed:

     ```bash
     dkp delete bootstrap